 There are many different types of metadata.
 They can cover a range of things, such as:

 Metadata can also indicate a document’s classification.
-For example, it can tell you if the document is sensitive, for internal use only, or if the file can be made publicly available.
+For example, it can tell you if the document is confidential, for internal use only, or if the file can be made publicly available.

 What is the difference between metadata, document properties, custom document properties, and custom XMLs?